leeyanleryan/leeyanleryan.github.io/sites/lyrics-translations/babymetal/no-rain-no-rainbow.md

 lyrics_progress: 25%
 lyrics_test: >-
   Would you like to test your understanding?
 Select the correct meaning of the highlighted word!
+  <br><br>
+  NOTE: Explanation box containing breakdown of words is incomplete.
+There will only be a few test questions.
 ---

 {% include lyrics-content.html band="babymetal" song="no-rain-no-rainbow" %}